nagyist/lycheejs/guides/CODESTYLE.md

 ### Editorconfig

-There's an `.editorconfig` file in the lycheeJS root and you have to use it.
+There's an `.editorconfig` file in the lychee.js root and you have to use it.
 Use `Tab` and NOT whitespaces.
 Our `Tab` is equivalent to `4 Whitespaces`.

 ```javascript